emmabostian/fem-design-systems/docs/developing-styled-components.md

 export const primaryFont = '"Roboto Mono", monospace';
 ```

 Let's also add our typescale.
+There are many ways to structure these utilities but for this project we'll use an object.

 ```jsx
 export const typeScale = {